martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

-1. A "traditional domain name", i.e., a fully qualified DNS domain name or "FQDN" (see {{DNS-CONCEPTS}}) all of whose labels are "LDH labels" as described in {{IDNA-DEFS}}.
+1. A "traditional domain name," i.e., a fully qualified DNS domain name or "FQDN" (see {{DNS-CONCEPTS}}) all of whose labels are "LDH labels" as described in {{IDNA-DEFS}}.
   Informally, such labels are constrained to {{US-ASCII}} letters,